fpereiracalvo/fjv-modules/README.md

 }
 ```

-So, now when you run the program and passign the "-print some_file.txt" (without quotes) the second Load method will be invoke.
+So, now when you run the program and passign the "-print some_file.txt" (without quotes) the Load method will be called.
 The input will null, but moduleArgument will have the string some_file.txt as byte array.

 For this sample SomeCustomObjectLoader process the byte array content passing as argument of the module.
 In this case is a string with the name of a file.
 Suppose the method SomeCustomObjectLoader return a object that is save into _content.